 If you want SQ system then you would have to pay good attention to your pre.
 SQ pres are usually expansive than normal ones.
 It should have a good D/A converter and a nice set of equalizers.
-A built in digital sound processor is a bonus though new models have them separate.
+A built-in digital sound processor is a bonus though new models have them separate.
 It should also have a decent volt out.
-This is where experts can advice you as frankly speaking, novice can not differentiate between normal sound quality pre and high sound quality pre.
+This is where experts can advise you as frankly speaking, the novice can not differentiate between normal sound quality pre and high sound quality pre.

 Recommended brands for pre

 This is where things get a little tricky.
 You see most of the manufacturers of speakers, amps and woofers post very high numbers on their boxes to attract customers.
 1000 watts of 1500 watts written on tiny Chinese of unbranded amps and then you see small figures on huge branded amps.
 So what’s the right figure?
 What to look for in an amp?

 First of all there are two ways to measure the power of an amp.

 Peak power means the highest power output it can give for a short period of time without getting damaged.
 RMS power means the highest power it can continuously give without getting damaged.
 An example would be the top speed of your car.
 If you always drive it at top speed, your engine life will decrease and soon it will fail.
 This is peak power.
 If you keep driving your Honda at 100-120 then your engine will last a long time.
 This is RMS power.